 Corrected entry: When Tara got shot, the hole in the window and Tara shows that the bullet has to have entered in a straight line, but Tara and Willow were on the second level and Warren was on the bottom level, and he shot upwards, not straight, so the bullet couldn't have entered in a straight line.

-New this month Correction: When a bullet travels though glass the trajectory will be changed.
+Correction: When a bullet travels though glass the trajectory will be changed.
 How much depends on many things like type of glass and the round fired.
 Since the round that hit Tara went though glass would be really difficult to say where it would hit after hitting the window.

 Corrected entry: In 3-6 "Band Candy", Buffy finds a monster and the babies that had been kidnapped in the sewers, simply, it would seem, by going underground, as if Sunnydale's sewer network was small enough for such a feat.
 However in this episode, when Buffy and Xander are looking for the 3 priests in the episode “Amends”, they get information from Willy the snitch that they may live underground.
 Xander says "We know 'underground', that's a start," to which Buffy disdainfully replies: "Sure!
 In a town with 14 million square miles of sewer".
 Even assuming she's speaking figuratively, there's no reason it's easy to find someone the first time but not the second.